Torsketryne/IDATA2304-GR13-PROJECT/Protocol.md

   actuator nodes and sends control commands to them.
 * Graphical User Interface (GUI) - A graphical interface where users of the system can interact with it.
-* no.ntnu.NodeServer - A single communicating body of either sensors and actuators or control panel functions
+* metadata - Key or identifier.
+Metadata defines what its associated data means.
+For example temperature could have the metadata Celsius and data 23

 ## The underlying transport protocol

 The transport-layer protocol being used is TCP.
 It is a protocol that fits the need for reliability, robustness and control.

-Port number 8080 for sensor and actuator nodes
-Port number 1313 for control panels
+Port number 1313 for the interconnecting server

-TODO - what transport-layer protocol do you use?
-TCP?
-UDP?
-What port number(s)?
-Why did you choose this transport layer protocol?

 ## The architecture

-The network consists of two types of nodes, capable of connecting and communicating with the nodes from the other type.
+The network consists a server and two types of nodes, capable of connecting to the server and communicating through the server to other nodes from the other type.

-The network will be peer-to-peer.
-Each node will be a client with a socket belonging to either types of node
+The network will be client-server.
+Each node will be a client connecting to a server with the use of sockets

-TODO - show the general architecture of your network.
-Which part is a server?
-Who are clients?
-Do you have one or several servers?
-Perhaps include a picture here.
+There is only one server.
+There can be multiple of each types of nodes.
+The two types of nodes are SensorActuatorNodes and ControlPanel

+When a node connects to the server, a new thread with a client handler will be created to handle the node while the server keeps scouting for new nodes

 ## The flow of information and events

-TODO - describe what each network node does and when.
-Some periodic events?
-Some reaction on incoming packets?
-Perhaps split into several subsections, where each subsection describes one node type (For example: one subsection for sensor/actuator nodes, one for control panel nodes).
+A node can connect to the server and send a command for creating a relationship between itself and a different node of the other type.
+A node can then send commands to the server, which will in turn interpret them and run a corresponding function on the paired node

+Commands are given in a specific form always starting with MessageType:<Type of message>;
+The semicolon separate values with their metadata

 ## Connection and state

 The communication protocol is connection-oriented and stateful.

-TODO - is your communication protocol connection-oriented or connection-less?
-Is it stateful or stateless?

 ## Types, constants

-TODO - Do you have some specific value types you use in several messages?
-They you can describe them here.
+All commands start with MessageType.
+When the command processor gets a command it will try to understand the command by first checking what type of command it is.
+Different message types illicit different actions

 ## Message format

-A message in general will be a value as data accompanied with a tag as meta data.
+A message in general will be a value as data accompanied by a tag as metadata.
 For example "Temperature:" 20

-Message will be encrypted when sent and decrypted when received by final destination.

-TODO - describe the general format of all messages.
-Then describe specific format for each message type in your protocol.

 ### Error messages

-TODO - describe the possible error messages that nodes can send in your system.
+IOException.

 ## An example scenario

-TODO - describe a typical scenario.
-How would it look like from communication perspective?
-When are connections established?
-Which packets are sent?
-How do nodes react on the packets?
-An example scenario could be as follows:
-1. A sensor node with ID=1 is started.
-It has a temperature sensor, two humidity sensors.
-It can also open a window.
-2. A sensor node with ID=2 is started.
-It has a single temperature sensor and can control two fans and a heater.
-3. A control panel node is started.
-4. Another control panel node is started.
-5. A sensor node with ID=3 is started.
-It has a two temperature sensors and no actuators.
-6. After 5 seconds all three sensor/actuator nodes broadcast their sensor data.
-7. The user of the first-control panel presses on the button "ON" for the first fan of sensor/actuator node with ID=2.
-8. The user of the second control-panel node presses on the button "turn off all actuators".
+Server starts.
+It opens a socket for listening on port 1313.
+Control panel start and attempts to connect to server.
+Connection between server and control panel is passed to a client handler on a new thread.
+Control panel immediately shares its unique id with server.
+Server stores the id along with the clientHandler handling the panel

+SensorActuatorNode attempts to connect to server.
+Connection between server and SensorActuatorNode is passed to another client handler on a new thread.
+The node immediately shares its unique id with server.
+Server stores the id along with the clientHandler.

+SensorActuatorNode attempts to connect with control panel.
+The node sends a command which the message processor process.
+If a connection can be made the client handler will update a Hashmap containing all client relationships, which all handlers have access to.

 ## Reliability and security

-TODO - describe the reliability and security mechanisms your solution supports.
+It doesn't do everything a user may expect it to do.
+System is reliable when ran in the correct sequence.
+If something goes wrong there are few attempts of resolving the issues withing the program.